dcSpark/shinkai-tools/README.md

 ### icon.png
 - Square image in PNG format (1:1 ratio)
 - Minimum dimensions: 80x80 pixels
-- Used for tool identification in the Shinkai UI
+- Used for tool identification in the Shinkai UI and Store
 - Example: A distinctive icon representing the tool's primary function

+### banner.png
+- Wide image in PNG format (16:9 ratio)
+- Minimum dimensions: 1200x676 pixels
+- Used for tool identification in the Shinkai UI and Store
+- Example: A real world usage scenario that explains the tool benefits.

 ### metadata.json
 - Defines tool configuration and interface